334-566-2023 (Main Office)

 Brundidge Rotary Club Scholarship

 Application packets are available by clicking here.
+(NOTE: Forms are due to the Counselor's Office no later than March 23, 2023.)
 The Brundidge Rotary Club awards numerous $1000 scholarships each year.

 Grider/Gissendanner Family Dual Enrollment Scholarship